 At Secretariat's yearling barn, you can see a 600-pound model of Secretariat's racing shoe.
-As the largest horse-shoe in America, it is almost 7 ft.

-shoe in America, it is almost 7 ft. tall and 7 ft. wide.
+As the largest horseshoe in America, it is almost 7 ft. tall and 7 ft. wide.
 Inside Meadow Hall mansion are galleries and exhibits with special displays from the early days of Meadow Stable and even Penny Chenery's riding outfit.